 - Expenditure on energy-saving or water conservation plant and machinery qualifies for 100% first-year capital allowances.
 This improves your cash flow by allowing you to set the entire cost against your taxable profit.

 - Expenditure on low-emission cars also qualifies for 100% first year capital allowances.
-In addition, low-emission and hybrid vehicles qualify for reduced or zero rates of road tax (vehicle excise duty), discounts on company car tax and in some cases exemption from the London congestion charge.
+In addition, zero-emission vehicles qualify zero rates of road tax (vehicle excise duty), discounts on company car tax and in some cases exemption from the London congestion charge.

 4. Attract customers

-- Many consumers prefer to buy environmentally-friendly or ethical products from responsible suppliers.
+- Many consumers prefer to buy environmentally-friendly or ethical products from responsible suppliers such as those which do not include palm oil or which only use sustainably-sourced palm oil.
 Some customers may be prepared to pay a premium for this.

 - Asking clients about their concerns and involving them in your environmental plans can be a good way of demonstrating your commitment, particularly when you work with a small number of key customers.